secureblue/selinux-policy-rpm/README.md

 ## Purpose

-SELinux Fedora Policy is a fork of the [SElinux reference policy](https://github.com/SELinuxProject/refpolicy/).
+SELinux Fedora Policy is a fork of the [SELinux reference policy](https://github.com/SELinuxProject/refpolicy/).
 The [fedora-selinux/selinux-policy](https://github.com/selinux-policy/selinux-policy.git) repo makes Fedora packaging simpler and more transparent for packagers, upstream developers, and users.
 It is used for applying downstream Fedora fixes, for communication about proposed/committed changes, and for communication with upstream and the community.
 It reflects the upstream repository structure to make submitting patches to upstream easy.

 ## Structure